Your success is important to us!

 The University Testing Center (UTC) is a standardized testing facility that administers entrance, placement, academic, certification and licensure, and pre-employment exams.
 A variety of exams are offered such as CLEP, Foreign Language Achievement Testing Servcies (FLATS), GRE, Pearson VUE, TEAS, TOEFL-iBT, the UCF Math Placement Test, and many others in order to support student learning and success.
 UTC works with the Office of Student Accessibility Services to provide accommodations for students with disabilities.

 UCF provides a number of different areas on campus to find a space for quiet study or to meet classmates and study collaboratively.
-Available areas include All Knight Study @ Ferrell Commons, All Knight Study @ Knight’s Plaza, and the SGA Computer Lab.
+Available areas include All Knight Study @ Ferrell Commons and All Knight Study @ Knight’s Plaza.

 Technology Commons provides large computer labs, laptop and tablet checkout, and group study spaces in Technology Commons I, II, and Classroom Building I room 101.
 Technology Commons also includes the Student Support Desk to provide students support if they experience an issue with a PC or other devices.

 Student Care Services (SCS) assists students that may be experiencing a distressing situation that adversely impacts their academic or personal success through guidance, resources, and referrals to other campus and community resources.
 SCS also coordinates the UCF Cares program which is a beneficial resource if you are unsure of the services and resources available to students who need support related to wellness, safety, mental health or for anyone experiencing interpersonal violence.